PhilBri/SARAH-Plugin-MQTTHub-V4/README.md

 <a name="install"></a>
 ## Installation

-Use S.A.R.A.H. online MarketPlace or download files from here and then, copy them into `..\SARAH\plugins\MQTT Hub` directory.
+Use S.A.R.A.H. online MarketPlace or download files from here and then, copy them into `..\SARAH\plugins\MQTTHub` directory.